-Laser lesions are clear-cut, produced within seconds, without tissue vaporization with crater or thrombus formation.
-The method is not thrombogenic.
-With the abolishment of electrical potential amplitudes in the HD mapping ECG electrogram lesions are transmural (Correlation Coeff.
+With the permanent abolishment of electrical potential amplitudes in the HD-lasermapping electrogram lesions are transmural (Correlation Coeff.
 0.9).
-Importantly, by stopping radiation with the permanent abolishment of potential amplitudes transmural lesions are limited to the substrate, sparing adjacent tissues, such as lung and esophagus, from thermal damages.
+Stop of laser \leq 3s after permanent abolishment of potential amplitudes, transmural lesions are limited to the myocardial wall and the ganglion plexi without thermal damages to the lungs, esophagus, and phrenicus.

-Catheter irrigation with heparinized saline, 5000IU/mL is mandatory.
+Continuous catheter irrigation with heparinized saline, 5000IU/mL is mandatory.
 It washes away the blood creating a free pathway for the laser light and avoids blood clotting when the catheter is free floating in the blood stream.
 Penetration of blood into the catheter would burn the fiber tip and endanger the patient.
-In addition, saline irrigation at room temperature of 18°C performed continuously at a rate of 15 mL/min, and at a rate of 35 mL/min during radiation cools the irradiated endocardial surface.
-In general, during the laser treatment of up to 2 hours volume overload of the patient is avoided.
+In addition, saline irrigation at room temperature (18°C) performed continuously at a rate of 15 mL/min, and of 35 mL/min during radiation cools the irradiated endocardial surface.
+In general, during the laser treatment there is no volume overload of the patient.